holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 show_related_posts: false
 square_related:
 excerpt: "Some entry to be added"
-feature_image: posts/2019-06-18-two-questions-every-unit-test-must-answer/poster.jpg
+feature_image: posts/2019-06-18-questions-every-unit-test-should-answer/poster.jpg
 ---

-# Two questions every unit test must answer
+# Questions every unit test should answer

 TO BE ADDED (some entry)